ViOn Aréna

 Štadión FC ViOn is a football stadium in the city of Zlaté Moravce in Slovakia.
 It is the home ground of FC ViOn Zlaté Moravce and has a capacity of 4,008.
 The intensity of the floodlighting is 1,400 lux.

 History

 The stadium was built in 1998 and used for football matches of FC ViOn Zlaté Moravce sport club.
 The original capacity was 3,300 spectators.
 Due to renovation work in 2014 the capacity was increased.

+The Slovak national team also played one match at the stadium, losing a 1-2 friendly to Iceland on 26 March 2008.
+In 2016, the stadium was also one of the venues for the UEFA Women's Under-19 Championship.
+Three group stage matches were played there.

 International matches

 FC ViOn stadium has hosted one friendly match of the Slovakia national football team.